life4/enc/README.md

 ## Sign

-From the math perspective, there is no difference between private and public key, they both can be used to encrypt messages that only can de decrypted by the other.
-Most of the security tools, including enc, artificially forbid using public key for decrypting messages because that's not how it should be used (encrypting message that anyone can decrypt is pointless).
+From the math perspective, there is no difference between private and public keys, they both can be used to encrypt messages that only can de be decrypted by the other.
+Most of the security tools, including enc, artificially forbid using the public key for decrypting messages because that's not how it should be used (encrypting messages that anyone can decrypt is pointless).
 But what if we bypass that limitation?
-Then we could calculate the hash from the message, encrypt it using our private key, and publish alongside the message itself.
-Then anyone can take this "signature", decrypt it using public key, and check if the hash matches the message.
+Then we could calculate the hash from the message, encrypt it using our private key, and publish it alongside the message itself.
+Then anyone can take this "signature", decrypt it using the public key, and check if the hash matches the message.
 It will match only if the message is not altered by anyone and the signature was encrypted using your private key.
 In other words, anyone can validate that the message was sent by you and wasn't altered.
 This is what signing is.

 Create a new signature: